FriendsOfSymfony/FOSCommentBundle/Resources/doc/index.rst

 - Sign the comment using the comment blamer

-- Validate the comment against spam if akismet is enabled
+- Validate the comment against spam using the spam detection

 - Choose a parent comment, if the request provides one If no parent is given, the new comment will be added to the tree root.